mikesol/purescript-audio-behaviors/README.md

 Other examples will work the same way, with the directory and module name changing.

 This example relies on `glpk.js`, which can be found [here](https://github.com/jvail/glpk.js).
-The files `glpk-worker.js` and `glpk-worker.wasm` need to be compiled by running `make all` copied to the directory of the project (ie [examples/hello-world](./examples/hello-world)) to work.
+The files `glpk-worker.js` and `glpk-worker.wasm` need to be compiled by running `make all` copied to the directory of the project (ie [examples/hello-world](./examples/hello-world)).
 You'll need an [emscripten toolchain](https://emscripten.org/docs/getting_started/downloads.html#platform-notes-installation-instructions-sdk) to compile this.

 Note that, due to a bug in `glpk-4.65`, there is a spurious console message that sometimes prints.
 The way around it is to apply [this patch](https://bugs.debian.org/cgi-bin/bugreport.cgi?att=1;bug=891465;filename=simplex-warning.patch;msg=5) to glpk before compiling it.